 By changing our fear of the pain and actively reframing it to be safe and non-threatening, patients can literally change the way the brain perceives threats and change the actual neuropathways that are currently reinforcing pain and effectively deactivating the pain signals.

 It's beyond exciting to see that it has now been PROVEN that it works.
-Check out the original study via the links above and stay tuned for more content on this practice coming soon.
+Check out the original study via the links above, plus more links to Alan Gordon's work and content below.

 If you're new here - I'm Dani Fagan and this is my journey out of chronic back pain using a psychological approach.
 Check out my Recovery Journey Roadmap for more information on exactly how I did it, and let's connect on social media, I'm on Facebook or Instagram and post daily insight and inspiration over there.

 In order to protect your privacy we require that you verify your email address.
 We have sent you an email with further instructions.
 As soon as you have verified your email please return here and then click the button below.

 To receive new content and updates, please sign in using one of the following options...